8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 Went with the 15, 35, 50 this time since the market closed up during day 12.

-The market spiked and this just sort of settled in for the day; definitely understanding the notion of waiting for the market to be open for 30 minutes before placing regular limit orders.
+The market spiked and then settled in for the day; definitely understanding the notion of waiting for the market to be open for 30 minutes before placing regular limit orders.
 This time I created the 6 orders the night before.

 The orders were for the multi-factor and extended market funds and not the total market or S&P 500 because the former occupy less than their target percent for the allocation and the latter occupy more.

-At the fund level, the overall portfolio is almost in a balanced state, which is exciting.
-Also, the current value of the Traditional IRA is greater than than the check I received from the plan with my former employer.
-In fact, it's about where the value was when I requested the the check in the first place, which is exciting to see.
+At the fund level, the portfolio as a whole is almost in a balanced state, which is exciting.
+Also, the current value of the Traditional IRA is greater than the check received.
+In fact, it's about where the value was when I requested the check, which is exciting to see.

 2 of the 6 orders executed; the ones at current market price.